SUP Research Supplements to Promote Re-Entry and Re-Integration into Health-Related Research Careers

 U.S. domestic institutions

-Prior to submission of an application, the Principal Investigator (applicant) should contact Marguerite Matthews, PhD, Scientific Program Manager in the Office of Programs to Enhance Neuroscience Workforce Diversity (marguerite.matthews@nih.gov), to discuss the proposed supplement.
-Critical issues to be discussed with the program officer may include, but are not limited to, the research development and mentoring plan activities.
+Prior to submission of an application, the Principal Investigator (applicant) should contact Anahid Ebrahimi, PhD, Health Program Specialist in the Office of Programs to Enhance Neuroscience Workforce Diversity (anahid.ebrahimi@nih.gov), to discuss the proposed supplement.
+Critical issues to be discussed with the program specialist may include, but are not limited to, the research development and mentoring plan activities.

-Candidates with a doctoral degree-seeking re-entry: In general, the duration of the career interruption should be for at least six months and no more than eight years.
+Candidates with a doctoral degree seeking re-entry: The duration of the career interruption should be for at least one year and no more than five years.
 Examples of qualifying interruptions would include child-rearing; an incapacitating illness or injury of the candidate, spouse, partner, or a member of the immediate family; and military service.
-The program is not intended to support additional graduate training and is not intended to support career changes from non-research to research careers for individuals without prior postdoctoral research training.
+The program is not intended to support additional graduate training and is not intended to support career changes from non-research to research careers for individuals without prior research training.
 It is anticipated that at the completion of the supplement, the re-entry scientist will be in a position to apply for a career development (K) award, a research award, or some other form of independent research support.
 The candidate should not be engaged in full-time paid research activities at the time of re-entry (temporary part-time is acceptable).

 Supplement Format

-Application instructions are available in NOT-OD-21-134 under "Application and Submission Information."
+Application instructions are available in NOT-OD-23-170 under "Application and Submission Information."

 Competitive applications will have the following:

-• Defined research objectives that serve as a basis for the supplementee’s autonomy as a research investigator and transition from the supplementee phase to independence.
+• Description of the Candidate’s Proposed Research Activities: Defined research objectives that serve as a basis for the supplementee’s autonomy as a research investigator and transition from the supplementee phase to independence.
 The application should include plans for a project that both fits the scope of the parent grant and ultimately evolves into a future project clear of competition and demonstrates ownership/ non-dependence on mentor.
 A brief description of the Parent Grant specific aims must be provided.

 • A carefully planned mentoring program developed by the mentor and the supplementee.
 The research and training timeline should include both scientific and administrative milestones that will be needed to secure independence.